ArinZBryan/A-Level-Notes/Computer Science/Operating System Features.md

 - Takes an item of data (usually a network packet or file) and scramble it into a form that is unrecognizable to any third parties to the transaction.
 - To 'unscramble' or encrypt the file, the recipient must have a 'key'
 - An algorithm can be applied to change the data item into a scrambled (encrypted) form.

+### User Interfaces
+##### Graphical User Interfaces (GUI)
+This is the most common type of user interface in the modern day.
+In a GUI, users must interact via touch or mouse input predominantly.
+As such, it can be very flexible, and easy to learn.
+However, due to limited screen real-estate, only so much information can be surfaced to the user at once, limiting the speed of interaction with a graphical user interface.
+##### Text User Interface (TUI)
+A text user interface is similar in concept to a GUI, involving surfacing information to the user via the use of some sort of graphic.
+However, in the case of a TUI, this is done via using large walls of text, usually in the terminal.
+This also means that most movement and selection must be done via the keyboard rather than the mouse.
+One example of this is VIM, and its derivatives which run in the terminal.
+##### Command Line Interface (CLI)
+A command line interface is a method of interacting with a program via 'arguments' and 'flags'.
+This type of interface is highly efficient, as very few movements need to be made by the user, and complex actions can be completed by typing names.
+Thus, this is the preferred method of the *poweruser* and also an easy way for programs to interact with each other.